 Not only does sleep apnea treatment address the condition at hand, it also ensures that your overall health is better preserved and that your heart isn’t overworked.
 Untreated sleep apnea can cause all sorts of health conditions that can easily shorten one’s life.
 Stroke is just one example of what untreated sleep apnea can cause.
 If you snore at night and find that other symptoms such as daytime sleepiness, restlessness, and a lack of concentration have become part of your life, you may be suffering from sleep apnea.

 If you believe you may be suffering from sleep apnea, don’t wait any longer to address the problem.
 Sleep apnea is a serious sleeping disorder that can shorten your life!
-Come to Dr. Roubal if you suffer from the condition.
-Dr. Roubal will work with you to find the most efficient sleep apnea treatment for you.
-Most patients can’t tolerate CPAP treatment.
-Dr. Roubal provides a much more comfortable alternative in oral appliance therapy that uses no hoses, masks or noisy machines at the bedside.
+We will work with you to find the most efficient sleep apnea treatment for you.
+Most patients can’t tolerate CPAP treatment so we provide a much more comfortable alternative in oral appliance therapy that uses no hoses, masks or noisy machines at the bedside.
 Contact our office today!